arfc/cyder/README.rst

 medium-fidelity performance metrics of disposal system concepts in generic geologies within the broader cyclus simulation framework.

-To see user and developer documentation for this code, please visit the `Cycero Homepage`_.
+To see user and developer documentation for this code, please visit the `Cyder Homepage`_.

 -----------------------------------------------------------------------